-New: Venture Cooperativism (software)
+Venture Cooperativism (software)

 There is a small group that has been around for a while now that wants to re-work the way software is written funded.
 Typically, software start-ups scrape by for a while until they get venture capital, then they grow quickly and hope to get bought up by a software giant.
-Very few of them are, and most of the rest fade away.
+Very few of them are, and the rest fade away.
 Our group wants to change that model.

-Additive manufacturing, better known as 3D printing, has been around for years, costs are falling even as quality is rising.
+Additive manufacturing, better known as 3D printing, has been around for years, and costs are falling even as quality is rising.
 Perhaps even compelling is the fact that the raw materials can include a large number of things that would end up in the landfill or get recycled — maybe — such as plastic (see Precious Plastic, below), paper, sawdust, glass, ash, scrap metal, and tires.
 3D printers can also use hemp as a raw material.
 A co-op could focus on creating the filaments, providing on-demand printing, or both.